LOOHP/Tournament-Project/README.md

 To connect to a tournament server through the client, simply enter the **host and the port (default: 1720)** and hit connect.

 ## Help command
-Simply by running `help` will list all the commands, entering each command (incorrectly) will display its usage.
+Simply by running `help` will list all the commands with its description, entering each command (incorrectly) will display its usage.